-5.4.3.1.4.1 Any faculty member who has served a full term on the Appeal and Grievance Committee shall not be eligible for a full or replacement term on the Appeal and Grievance Committee until the third year after the completion of their service.
+- 5.4.3.1.4.1 Any faculty member who has served a full term on the Appeal and Grievance Committee shall not be eligible for a full or replacement term on the Appeal and Grievance Committee until the third year after the completion of their service.
 A current member or member-elect of the Promotion, Tenure, and Review Committee shall be ineligible for election to the Appeal and Grievance Committee.
-A current member of the Appeal and Grievance Committee shall be ineligible for election, Tenure, and Review Committee.
-A current member of the Appeal and Grievance Committee shall be ineligible for election, Tenure, and Review Committee.
-[99-31, 13-30]

-5.4.3.1.4.2 An elected or ad hoc member of the Appeal and Grievance Committee shall not participate in any aspect of an appeal and shall be replaced if this person (1) is a member of the candidate's department/ program, (2) is a co-author or co-grantee with the candidate, (3) has taken a position on the matter which the Promotion, Tenure, and Review Committee has decided and which is now being appealed, or (4) believes (or if the Committee concludes), for good reason, that a conflict of interest would exist if this person participated in considering the appeal.
-[99-31]

-5.4.3.1.4.3 Should a member of the Appeal and Grievance Committee serve as an alternate on a Promotion, Tenure, and Review Committee whose negative recommendation is subsequently appealed, that member of the Appeal and Grievance Committee shall abstain from the consideration of the appeal and will be replaced.
+A current member of the Appeal and Grievance Committee shall be ineligible for election to the Promotion, Tenure, and Review Committee.
+[99-31, 13-30] - 5.4.3.1.4.2 An elected or ad hoc member of the Appeal and Grievance Committee shall not participate in any aspect of an appeal and shall be replaced if this person (1) is a member of the candidate's department/ program, (2) is a co-author or co-grantee with the candidate, (3) has taken a position on the matter which the Promotion, Tenure, and Review Committee has decided and which is now being appealed, or (4) believes (or if the Committee concludes), for good reason, that a conflict of interest would exist if this person participated in considering the appeal.
+[99-31] - 5.4.3.1.4.3 Should a member of the Appeal and Grievance Committee serve as an alternate on a Promotion, Tenure, and Review Committee whose negative recommendation is subsequently appealed, that member of the Appeal and Grievance Committee shall abstain from the consideration of the appeal and will be replaced.
 [99-31]